-Full TitleA Pilot Study of Voraxaze (glucarpidase) in Patients with Central Nervous System Lymphoma
+Full TitleA Pilot Study of Glucarpidase in Patients with Central Nervous System Lymphoma

-All three medications in this study are given in the hospital intravenously (by vein) over several days.
+All three medications in this study are given intravenously (by vein) over several days.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: